If you’re reading this, the chances are that you have come across the motoring terms, Cat C or Cat D but are unsure exactly what they are.

 The vehicle is in such an unsafe, poor condition that it must be crushed.

-Repairs to a Cat A vehicle would be virtually impossible and certainly uneconomical.
+Repairs to a Cat A written off car would be virtually impossible and certainly uneconomical.

 What about the vehicle parts of a Cat A car?